thephez/backup-readme/platform/markdown/explanation-platform-protocol-document.md

 ## Example Document

-The following example shows the structure of a DPNS `domain` document as output from the document `.toJSON()` method.
+The following example shows the structure of a DPNS `domain` document as output from `JSON.stringify()`.
 Note the `$` prefix indicating the base fields.
 [block:code]
 {
   "codes": [